- ETV cannot provide funding to programs that are not accredited,

 - ETV will not pay fines or fees associated with dorm or apartment damage.

 Should a student drop out or quit school in the middle of the semester, ETV funding is stopped.
-If the school issues a refund, that refund must go back to ETV; the student cannot keep refund money under any circumstances.
+If the school issues a refund, that refund must go back to ETV; the student cannot keep refund money that was originally paid by ETV under any circumstances.
 If you are thinking about dropping out contact your ILS immediately!
 Please note, as soon as you drop out of school, any rental assistance or stipends will be discontinued.

 Our survey serves multiple purposes.
-We would like to know your how your experience has been working with the ETV program.
+We would like to hear of your experience with the ETV program.
 Additionally, we want to know about your unique journey through school.
 We are interested in finding out if there are needs that you have that are not being met, or barriers that could keep you from thriving in school.
 It is our hope that we could use this information to help build the ETV Program and the ILP Program so that you and future ETV students can succeed to your fullest potential.
 We know that students are busy, so there is some financial compensation for completing surveys.
-There are 3 surveys that are disseminated through the year.

-Applications for the ETV Program are accepted on a rolling basis, meaning there is no cut off point to apply and receive funds.
+Applications for the ETV Program are accepted on a rolling basis, meaning there is no cut off date through the year to apply and receive funds.
 It is important to keep in mind that ETV funds are limited, so it is important to get started in the process as soon as possible.
+There are various eligibility requirements.
+Students must confirm eligibliity with their ILS.

-- Funding is determined on a case by case basis, and as funds are available.
-If you have a need, and your ILS determines that you have extra funds available there are several items that ETV may cover.
+- If you have a need, and your ILS determines that you have extra funds available there are several items that ETV may cover.
 These include:

 - Tutoring, Laptop, Personal Computer, or Printer (if ILP has not already provided you with one), Driver’s License, Diver’s Education Class, Testing and Test Prep, Uniforms and Supplies, or Transportation.

-If your stipend card is lost or stolen, contact your ILS immediately!
-Neither the ETV program nor the ILS are not responsible for replacing money lost from a card that is reported lost or stolen.
+If your stipend card is lost or stolen, first call the card company to have the card disabled (1-866-825-3293).
+You may be able to replace the card during that phone call.
+If not, contact your ILS immediately!
+Neither the ETV program nor the ILS are responsible for replacing money lost from a card that is reported lost or stolen.
 Please keep your card in a safe location and do not share your pin with anyone.

 The ETV program runs on the federal fiscal budget year.
 This means that ETV operates their year from October 1st to September 30th.
 If you are eligible and have your ETV packet completed, more ETV funding will be available to you on October 1st.
 In the meantime, make sure that you have submitted all needed paperwork to your online account, and that you have submitted your previous semester grades.
-For a complete list of ETV forms, click here.
-Also, please complete your quarterly survey!
+Also, please complete your survey as they are available!

 You must complete the Free Application for Federal Student Aid (FAFSA) every year.
 The FAFSA gives you access to grant and scholarship opportunities.
 As a foster care youth, you are automatically eligible for the Pell Grant.
-The FAFSA will ensure you are receiving the maximum amount of funding available.
 The FAFSA will also inform you of loan opportunities.
-Remember, loans are money that must be repaid with interest, so it is best not to take out loans and use grant money instead.
+Remember, loans are money that must be repaid with interest, so it is best not to take out loans if at all possible.
 ETV will not repay loans.

 Reminder - You should always read documents in their entirety before signing anything.
 If you do not understand something, ask someone you trust for clarification.
 Never sign a form you have not read or do not understand.